 - Ratio measure: No

 - Risk-adjusted measure: No

-© 2022 American Academy of Neurology and American Academy of Otolaryngology–Head and Neck Surgery Foundation.
+© 2022 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 All rights reserved.

 Limited proprietary coding is contained in the measure specifications for convenience.
 Users of the proprietary code sets should obtain all necessary licenses from the owners of these code sets.
 The measures, while copyrighted, can be reproduced and distributed, without modification, for noncommercial purposes, e.g. use by health care providers in connection with their practices.
 Commercial use is defined as the sale, license, or distribution of the measures for commercial gain, or incorporation of the measures into a product or service that is sold, licensed or distributed for commercial gain.
-Commercial uses of the measures require a license agreement between the user, the American Academy of Neurology (AAN), and the American Academy of Otolaryngology – Head and Neck Surgery Foundation.
+Commercial uses of the measures require a license agreement between the user and the American Academy of Otolaryngology – Head and Neck Surgery Foundation.

 The measure is not a clinical guideline, does not establish a standard of medical care, and has not been tested for all potential applications.
 The measure and specifications are provided “as is” without warranty of any kind.
 Neither the American Academy of Otolaryngology – Head and Neck Surgery Foundation (AAO-HNSF), nor its members shall be responsible for any use of the measure.
 The AAO-HNSF and its members disclaim all liability for use or accuracy of any Current Procedural Terminology (CPT®) or other coding contained in the specifications.